-A. When the target issuer is a company, the responsible methodology known as "Socially Responsible Investment" is applied.
-Issuing companies are assessed to ensure alignment with the criteria set out in this methodology.

-Our "Socially Responsible Investment" methodology is based on the following framework:

-(1) CapitalatWork uses a "best-in-class" stock-picking method.
+- A. When the target issuer is a company, the responsible methodology known as "Socially Responsible Investment" is applied.
+Issuing companies are assessed to ensure alignment with the criteria set out in this methodology. - Our "Socially Responsible Investment" methodology is based on the following framework: - (1) CapitalatWork uses a "best-in-class" stock-picking method.
 CapitalatWork limits its investments to securities whose issuer has been assigned an above-average ESG risk rating and which rank in the top 40% of their peer groups.
 These peer groups are defined by "Sustainalytics" and are broadly similar to the Global Industry Classification Standard (GICS).
 The ESG risk rating assesses the extent to which a company's ESG risk is considered material and unmanaged.
-The ESG risk ratings provided by Sustainalytics are shown on a scale from 100 (the worst rating) to 0 (the best rating) and companies are ranked.
+The ESG risk ratings provided by Sustainalytics are shown on a scale from 100 (the worst rating) to 0 (the best rating) and companies are ranked. - (2) Using its global controversy assessment methodology, Sustainalytics rates companies' involvement in controversies and incidents involving various ESG issues on a scale of 1

-(2) Using its global controversy assessment methodology, Sustainalytics rates companies' involvement in controversies and incidents involving various ESG issues on a scale of 1 to 5, with the least serious controversies falling into category 1 and the most severe in category 5.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. to 5, with the least serious controversies falling into category 1 and the most severe in category 5.
 We consider category 1 and 2 investments to be eligible.
 Category 3 and 4 investments are deemed to be appropriate, on a case-by-case basis, after peer review by the management team.
 Investments in bonds where the issuer falls into category 5 are prohibited.
 There is no minimum investment percentage for each type of category.